ska-telescope/developer.skatelescope.org/src/development/javascript-codeguide.rst

 As a javascript developer you will need the following:

-* An account on GitHub
+* An account on gitlab
-* Access to the SKA github account (https://github.com/ska-telescope)
+* Access to the SKA gitlab account (https://gitlab.com/ska-telescope)
 * Access to git (e.g. Git Bash if on Windows environment (https://gitforwindows.org/)
 * Access to node and the node package manager (npm)

 Setting up a new web project
 ============================

-Each new web project should start by creating a new SKA GitHub project as a fork of the ska-telescope/ska-react-webapp-skeleton project.
+Each new web project should start by creating a new SKA gitlab project as a fork of the ska-telescope/ska-react-webapp-skeleton project.

 * The readme file will need updated to reflect the nature of the new web project